 More formal situations where price negotiations are often entered into include the purchase of a vehicle (new or used), the purchase of jewelry or fine clothing from a specialist supplier of these products, the bulk purchase of almost anything from a trade supplier, hand-made furniture bought locally, as well as land and property—whether for purchase or to rent.

 When you have lived in Mexico for a while—and especially when you have lived in one place in Mexico for a while—you’ll notice that the prices asked for many local things you buy every day can be very elastic indeed.
-There are prices for ‘locals’ and prices for ‘tourists’, and whether the tourists are foreign or Mexican might also create a further variation in price.
+There are prices for ‘locals’ and prices for ‘tourists’, — whether the tourists are foreign or Mexican.
 Non-metered taxi cabs which are few in supply may quote you a higher rate when it’s pouring with rain than they would do on a quiet sunny day with several other cabs parked in the rank, waiting for custom.

 How?
 You start talking with people locally, you hear and see what others are being offered and gradually you get to know.
 Eventually, you don’t even ask the price for many things—you know what it should be and hand over that amount of money.
 The acid test is to hand over a coin or bank note that requires some change in return and see how much comes back.
 In fact, this level of local economic intimacy is a gauge for you—the more you buy without the need to ‘negotiate’ the price, the deeper you have become entwined in, and part of, the local community.